-The Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) has submitted the following information collection request for review and clearance in accordance with the Paperwork Reduction Act of 1995.
+The Department of Homeland Security, U.S. Citizenship and Immigration Services will be submitting the following information collection request for review and clearance in accordance with the Paperwork Reduction Act of 1995.
 The information collection is published to obtain comments from the public and affected agencies.
-Comments are encouraged and will be accepted for sixty days until September 29, 2008.
+Comments are encouraged and will be accepted for 60 days until December 27, 2011.

-Written comments and suggestions regarding items contained in this notice, and especially with regard to the estimated public burden and associated response time, should be directed to the Department of Homeland Security (DHS), USCIS, Chief, Regulatory Management Division, Clearance Office, 111 Massachusetts Avenue, NW., Suite 3008, Washington, DC 20529.
-Comments may also be submitted to DHS via facsimile to 202-272-8352, or via e-mail at email@example.com.
-When submitting comments by e-mail, please add the OMB Control Number 1615-0099 in the subject box.
+Written comments and suggestions regarding items contained in this notice, and especially with regard to the estimated public burden and associated response time should be directed to the Department of Homeland Security (DHS), USCIS, Chief, Regulatory Products Division, 20 Massachusetts Avenue NW., Washington, DC 20529-2020.
+Comments may also be submitted to DHS via facsimile to (202) 272-0997, or via email at USCISFRComment@dhs.gov.
+When submitting comments by email please add the OMB Control Number 1615-0099 in the subject box.

 (3) Enhance the quality, utility, and clarity of the information to be collected; and

 (4) Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 (1) Type of Information Collection: Extension of a currently approved information collection.

 (2) Title of the Form/Collection: Application for T Nonimmigrant Status; Supplement A: Application for Immediate Family Member of T-1 Recipient; and Supplement B: Declaration of Law Enforcement Officer for Victim of Trafficking in Persons.